Sparrow0hawk/sparrow0hawk.github.io/content/2023-01-07-revealjs-theme.md

-# Things to do in 2023: A new reveal.js theme"
+# Things to do in 2023: A new reveal.js theme

 A new year is upon us and so that leads to the inevitableness of thinking about things i'd like to get done this year.